gotoariel/folium-demo/README.md

 A simple Flask app that demonstrates some basic Folium functionality using the WMATA API.

-A Jupyter notebook (`main.ipynb`) goes into more depth, with more examples using GeoJSON and the Walk Score API.
+A Jupyter notebook (`demo.ipynb`) goes into more depth, with more examples using GeoJSON and the Walk Score API.
+An HTML version of the notebook is available as `demo.html`.

 ## Environment